aspensmonster-school/ee4390-senior-design-i/README.md

 Understand the mathematical foundations of randomness and the various statistical analyses that go into detecting and verifying it.

-2. **[completed by end of September]** Establish verification pipeline early.
+2. **(COMPLETE)** Establish verification pipeline early.
 Ensure that it can take any given input bitstream, process it, and output randomness characteristics.
 Implement Perl testing script if necessary to manage this pipeline.
 Ensure that verification is mathematically sound.

-3. **[completed by end of September]** Have software for reading bitstream of USB input ready and functional.
+3. **(COMPLETE)** Have software for reading bitstream of USB input ready and functional.
 High likelihood that Linux kernel already has everything necessary from the host end.
 Make sure it works.
 Mainly, make sure we can get bitstream off hardware and ultimately into /dev/random or a customized /dev/customRandom entropy pool.

-4. **[ideally started in September, at latest by beginning of October.
-   Continue until project deadline]** Prototype numerous iterations of the block diagram, specifically with three noise sources: heat noise, avalanche noise, and clock jitter.
+4. **(IN-PROGRESS)** Prototype numerous iterations of the block diagram, specifically with three noise sources: heat noise, avalanche noise, and clock jitter.
 Collect statistical data about their randomness characteristics --most likely via verification software like dieharder on the host-- and plot it.
 Iterate quickly to discover sources of problems, and be prepared to leave designs active for weeks if not months on end if initial results look promising (initial research indicates that current drift over time has the capability to skew a once-random bitstream into a non-random state).
 Compare properties of our custom entropy pool to standard entropy pools.

-5. **[November to project deadline]** Ensure that microcontroller --or any other hardware implementation-- is able to detect nonrandom bitstreams and refuse to output them to the host.
-If we are unable to do this in hardware, the design's throughput becomes substantially limited, as the software on the host to perform verification is very resource intensive. **This last part of the effort is likely to bleed into the second semester of work.**
+5. **(IN-PROGRESS)**Ensure that microcontroller --or any other hardware implementation-- is able to detect nonrandom bitstreams and refuse to output them to the host.
+If we are unable to do this in hardware, the design's throughput becomes substantially limited, as the software on the host to perform verification is very resource intensive.

 ##Stretch Goals: